aspose-html-cloud/aspose-html-cloud-dotnet/docs/DocumentApi.md

 <a name="GetDocumentFragmentByCSSSelectorByUrl"></a>
 # **GetDocumentFragmentByCSSSelectorByUrl**
-> AsposeStreamResponse GetDocumentFragmentByCSSSelectorByUrl(sourceUrl, xPath, outFormat)
+> StreamResponse GetDocumentFragmentByCSSSelectorByUrl(sourceUrl, xPath, outFormat)

 Return list of HTML fragments matching the specified CSS selector - from a Web page by its URL.